 The "National Sunday Law" is a theory believed in by some Seventh-Day Adventists and others who believe that the Sabbath should be practiced on Saturday (most Christian churches practice it on Sunday).
 Allegedly, the government is gearing up to pass a national "blue law" that would close all businesses on Sunday and declare the day to be one of rest and worship... and since they believe Sunday worship to be the Mark of the Beast, this law will lead to the End Times, the rise of The Antichrist (who is The Pope in most versions of the theory), and all that entails.
 In reality, the trend over the last half-century or so has been towards the repeal of blue laws, with many jurisdictions that choose to keep them (such as Bergen County, New Jersey) doing so not out of piety, but in order to have a reprieve from the traffic that comes with the weekend shopping period.
 The last attempt to pass a national Sunday law was in 1888.

 And then there's Nibiru, a.k.a.
-Planet X, that crazy rogue planet which is about to hit the Earth.
+Planet X, that crazy rogue planet which is about to hit (or near-miss) the Earth.
 No one knows when, but it's definitely imminent!
-The theory originated in 1995 with someone named Nancy Lieder, who claimed that helpful aliens sent her a telepathic warning that a "Planet X" would hit the Earth in 2003.
+The theory originated in 1995 with someone named Nancy Lieder, who claimed that helpful aliens sent her a telepathic warning that a "Planet X" would swing past the Earth in 2003 with catastrophic consequences.
 Meanwhile, Ancient Astronauts conspiracy theorist Zecharia Sitchin made up a bunch of stuff about the Sumerians, including their supposed discovery of a planet called Nibiru with an extreme elliptical orbit.
 "Nibiru", by the way, is actually the Sumerians' term for the planet we know as Jupiter.
-Anyway, Planet X and Nibiru got conflated together, something which was denounced by Sitchin, but no one cared what he had to say anymore.
+Anyway, Planet X and Nibiru got conflated together, something which was denounced by Sitchin, but no one cared about what he had to say anymore.
 An incident in 1983 when NASA thought it might have discovered a new planet is also often cited, because when scientists change their story, it's never because they found out they made a mistake.
 Oh no, it must be a cover-up.
 There are also unfounded claims that world leaders are secretly building bunkers so that they'll be able to ride out the Nibiru cataclysm and, when they return to the surface, the remaining survivors will be easily enslaved.
-The fact that 2003 came and went without incident has not deterred anyone, of course, and various new dates for Nibiru's arrival have been proposed.
+The fact that 2003 came and went without incident (jokes about The Matrix sequels aside) has not deterred anyone, of course, and various new dates for Nibiru's arrival have been proposed.
 This includes December 21, 2012 naturally, but it's passing has not stopped Nibiru theories any more effectively than the passing of 2003 did.

 Cited almost as often as Rivera by Jack Chick is John Todd, whose claims are equally bombastic.
 Todd spun a valiant backstory for himself, involving being a member of The Illuminati, here a Satanist cult, who learned precisely how powerful and evil they were upon reaching a high enough rank, promptly defected from decadence, and blew the whole thing wide open to the Christian community (a story nearly identical to Rivera's, incidentally; just replace the Illuminati with the Jesuits), stopping along the way to rescue his sisterfrom being executed as a loose end by the cult.
 Chief among Todd's claims is that Rock 'n' Roll music is manufactured by the cult as a rebranding of old Druidic music, and was created with the express intent of being a springboard into witchcraft for young people.
 However, a quick backround check revealed that Todd (or his sister, incidentally) had never actually been where he said he'd been when he said he'd been, and the final nail in the coffin came when he went down for rape in 1987, ultimately dying in an insane asylum.
 Naturally, Chick still believes every word he said.